-Become part of a community of students who care deeply about the world, have a desire to grow and meet their full potential, and are excited to delve into tough issues affecting us all.
+Become part of a community of students who care deeply about the world, have a desire to grow and meet their full potential, and are excited to tackle tough issues affecting us all.
 Reflective thinking, courageous dialogue and affirming finger-snapping included!

-As a member of the Social Justice LLC, you will take a one-hour seminar designed to introduce interdisciplinary perspectives on social justice.
-You will also select another course to delve more deeply into the social justice theme.
-These courses (FSTY 1320), which are taught by some of the most accomplished professors at St. Edward’s, represent a variety of majors across the university.
+As a member of the Social Justice LLC, you will select another course to delve more deeply into the social justice theme.
+These courses are taught by accomplished professors and represent a variety of majors across the university.
 To learn more, connect with us on Facebook and follow us on Twitter.

 Faculty member teaching this course: Kris Sloan, PhD

 Students in this seminar will examine the many ways that professional sport and its players, both in the U.S. and abroad, have been agents of social change, many times challenging norms and assumptions concerning gender, race, sexuality and social justice.
 Drawing on critical cultural studies approaches, students in this seminar will critically assess the use of sports and sporing events as a public stage to culturally perform social change dramas that connect to — and sometime take the lead in — larger social, political, cultural and economic movements.
 Students will apply critical cultural analyses to mediated sports events to understand their impact and gain perspectives on the ways sports may be exploited to enact social change.

 Faculty member teaching this course: Arcelia Hernandez, PhD